 Academic career in food science and/or nutrition

-126 Health & Human Services
+Address: 136 Health and Human Services Building

-The Bachelor of Science degree in nutrition sciences may require nine semesters to complete.
+The Bachelor of Science degree in Nutrition Sciences may require nine semesters to complete.
 Students will also receive a minor in both biology and chemistry.

 ENTRY TO THE PROGRAM